Repair, Reuse, Recycle

 Product under guarantee ?
 Repair, don’t discard !

 Give your items a second life by repairing or repurposing them.
-Instead of throwing out things we no longer need, let’s think of alternative ways to prolong their shelf lives.
+Instead of throwing out things we no longer need, let’s think of alternative ways to prolong their lives.

 Here are some good examples from Europe:

-• If you opt for repairs, in Austria, Croatia, France, Greece and Iceland, you will get your guarantee extended.
+- If you opt for repairs, in Austria, Croatia, France, Greece and Iceland, you will get your guarantee extended.

-• Since January 2022, French buyers who shop on European websites aiming the French market will have their product guarantee extended by 6 months if they opt to repair a broken product.
+- French buyers who shop on European websites aiming the French market will have their product guarantee extended by 6 months if they opt to repair a broken product.
 If the seller replaces the defective product instead of repairing it against your choice, you will benefit from a new 2-year warrantyon thereplaced product.

 If you have any doubts about the law applicable to your purchase, do not hesitate to contact your ECC.

 Note: If the legal guarantee of conformity has expired, you may have a longer commercial warranty provided by the retailer or the manufacturer.
 You may benefit from at least one free repair under the product warranty terms.
-In France, the warranty is on hold until the product is repaired.

-• Manufacturer guarantee and availability of spare parts for refrigeration appliances is now 7 years.
+- Manufacturer guarantee and availability of spare parts for refrigeration appliances is 7 years.

-• Spare parts must be available for 10 years for washing machines, tumble dryers and dishwashers.
+- Spare parts must be available for 10 years for washing machines, tumble dryers and dishwashers.

-• Manufacturers must deliver the spare parts within 15 days.
+- Manufacturers must deliver the spare parts within 15 days.

 For more information on measures to encourage repairs in European countries, check our article.

-Note: If you are unable to repair your product or obtain spare parts, contact your nearest repair shop and think of the numerous co-repair workshops organised throughout Europe.
+Note: If you are unable to repair your product or obtain spare parts, contact your nearest repair shop and think of the numerous co-repair workshops throughout Europe.
 You may just find the parts you need!

 Good practices from Europe

-• In Slovenia, the manufacturer must repair products and supply spare parts for at least 3 years after the expiry of the warranty period, at a cost.
+- In Slovenia, the manufacturer must repair products and supply spare parts for at least 3 years after the expiry of the warranty period, at a cost.

-• In Belgium, Luxembourg and the Netherlands, small repairs of bicycles, shoes, leather goods, clothing and household textiles are subject to a reduced VAT rate.
+- In Belgium, Luxembourg and the Netherlands, small repairs of bicycles, shoes, leather goods, clothing and household textiles are subject to a reduced VAT rate.

 Donate, Exchange, Repurpose

-Are you accumulating bags and bags of old clothes ?
-Is your TV broken beyond repair ?
-Think about recycling them !
+Are you accumulating bags and bags of old clothes?
+Is your TV broken beyond repair?
+Think about recycling them!

-• Drop them off at collection points, clothes banks and charity drives.
+- Drop them off at collection points, clothes banks and charity drives.

-• Before donating an item of clothing, consider if it’s worth altering it or repurposing it.
+- Before donating an item of clothing, consider if it’s worth altering it or repurposing it.
 Many dressmakers or artists can give a second life (sewing, decoration, etc.) to a garment by turning it into another piece of clothing or decorative item.

-• For electronic or household appliances, contact organisations that offer to recover, repair and resellthis type of second-hand goods.
+- For electronic or household appliances, contact organisations that offer to recover, repair and resellthis type of second-hand goods.

-• Your old furniture and other appliances can be re-sold in a second-hand sale depot or on consumer-to-consumer online marketplaces.
-Secondhand sale platforms are available in France, as in other European countries.
+- Your old furniture and other appliances can be re-sold in a second-hand sale depot or on consumer-to-consumer online marketplaces.
+Second-hand sale platforms are available in France, as in other European countries.

-• Consider freecycling and/or swapping.
+- Consider freecycling and/or swapping.
 There are exchange platforms where people can donate items for free or swap with others.
 There are many such groups online and on social media too.

 Note: The European Union Waste Management Directive provides a clear framework for the expected life of a product which includes these stages: durable design, reuse, recycling, repurposing, and, only as a last resort, disposal.